Generic Name: temsirolimus (TEM sir OH li mus)

 You should not use temsirolimus if you have severe liver disease.

 What should I discuss with my healthcare provider before receiving temsirolimus?

 You should not use temsirolimus if you are allergic to it, or if you have:

 severe liver disease.

-To make sure temsirolimus is safe for you, tell your doctor if you have:
+To make sure temsirolimus is safe for you, tell your doctor if you have ever had:

 high cholesterol or triglycerides (a type of fat in the blood);

 a head injury, stroke, or brain tumor; or

 an allergy to sirolimus (Rapamune).